core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.

 An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
-After reaching that limit, the creation of a new Recipient Context results in an overflow.
-When this happens, the endpoint has to delete a current Recipient Context to install the new one.
-It is up to the application to define policies for selecting the current Recipient Context to delete.
-If the new Recipient Context has been installed after the endpoint has experienced the overflow above, then the Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).
+After reaching that limit, the endpoint has to delete a current Recipient Context to install a new one.
+It is up to the application to define policies for Recipient Contexts to delete.
+If a new Recipient Context has been installed after having deleted an old, then the Recipient Context is initialized with an invalid Replay Window, see {{ssec-loss-mutable-context-overflow}}.

 ## Authentication Credentials ## {#sec-pub-key-format}